Honduras travel guide

 Make sure you have adequate insurance.
-If you are involved in an accident, contact the police (199) or the fire brigade (198) and stay with your vehicle.
-If you are in a serious accident you may be held in custody regardless of responsibility.
+If you are involved in an accident, contact the police or the fire brigade (911) and stay with your vehicle.
+If you are in a serious accident, you may be taken into custody regardless of responsibility.
 Seek legal help and inform the British Embassy in Guatemala.
-Take full details of the other driver (who may not be insured), and don’t rely solely on the vehicle’s number plate.
+Take full details of the other driver (who may not be insured), and do not rely solely on the vehicle’s number plate.

 It is generally safer to travel on main roads between major cities and tourist destinations.
 Lock vehicle doors and keep windows closed.
 If possible, travel in convoy.
 Following any traffic accident, you should normally wait for the police to arrive.

 Public buses are often poorly maintained, overcrowded and recklessly driven.
 Accidents are common and sometimes fatal.
 You should avoid travel on public buses.
 There has been an increase of armed attacks by local gangs on bus drivers and conductors, often resulting in serious injury or death.
 There have been reports of violent muggings, including rape and assault against foreigners on these buses.
 Luxury buses, normally operated by private companies, are usually better maintained.